Japanese aircraft carrier Amagi: Service

 Amagis keel was laid down by Mitsubishi in Nagasaki, on 1 October 1942.
 She was launched on 15 October 1943 and completed on 10 August 1944.
 The ship was transferred among a number of ports on the Inland Sea until she arrived in Kure in February 1945 and was ordered to be camouflaged.
-Her intended air group, Air Group 601, was committed to the Battle of Iwo Jima about that same time.
+Her intended air group, 601st Naval Air Group, was committed to the Battle of Iwo Jima about that same time.
 Amagi was briefly refitted from 10 to 24 February.
 On 19 March, the ship was attacked by aircraft from Task Force 58 and lightly damaged by one bomb that struck the edge of the flight deck.
 On 13 April, the ship was permanently moored at an island in Kure harbor and extensively camouflaged.

 This did not prevent the aircraft from Task Force 38 from locating and attacking the ship on 24 July.
 She was hit twice and experienced several near-misses.
 A 500 lb bomb detonated near the rear funnel, severely damaging it, but doing little other damage aside from blowing a small hole in the starboard hull.
 A 2000 lb bomb penetrated the flight deck and detonated in the upper hangar, between the elevators.
 The explosion blew a 50 m section of a hangar wall overboard and the walls of the upper hangar deck were bulged and perforated multiple times.
 The flight deck between the elevators was bulged up and buckled for a length of 200 ft and the forward elevator was dropped to the bottom of its shaft.
 It also blew a 25 ft hole in the upper hangar deck.
 Fragments from the explosion penetrated into the bowels of the ship, penetrating bulkheads and decks below.
 Fragments from near-misses penetrated the sides of the port hull and caused the forward bomb magazine, two boiler rooms, and the aft port engine room to flood.